openmobilityfoundation/curb-data-specification/curbs/README.md

 Method: `GET`
 `data` Payload: a JSON object with a `zones` field containing an array of [Curb Zone](#curb-zone) objects.

-_This endpoint must be implemented by every Curbs API server._
+_This required endpoint must be implemented by every Curbs API server.
+If attaching policies to curb zones, the [Query Curb Policies](#query-curb-policies) endpoint is also required._

 ### Query Parameters